CodeSaviour/AstroTechnology/README.md

 AstroServer is an **open source** project and is being developed by **CodeSaviour#9999**.

-// Other AstroTechnologies are **not open sourced** and are actively being developed for Project Enclosed on roblox. \\
+*Other AstroTechnologies projects are **not open sourced** and are actively being developed for Project Enclosed on roblox.*